Åke Parmerud: Career

 Appearances in Mexico include participation in the Visiones Sonores event in Morelia in 2010 to present “Hyperspace, a presentation of new 3D sound software” and a composition called “Crystal Counterpoint.”
-He presented a piece called “BlowUp” in Mexico City, a piece commissioned by Espacio de Experimentación Sonora of the Museo Universitario de Arte Contempóraneo (Anon.
+He presented a sound installation piece called “BlowUp” Mexico City,commissioned by Espacio de Experimentación Sonora of the Museo Universitario de Arte Contempóraneo (Anon.
 2010a; Anon.
 2010b).
 His most recent performance in Mexico is at the Festival Internacional Cervantino in Guanajuato in 2011 (Anon.
 2011a).